 - 2 yellow bell peppers, stemmed, seeded and thinly sliced

 - 2 teaspoons freshly ground black pepper

 - Bring 2 cups of water and farro to a boil over medium-high heat.
 Cover and simmer for 30-40 minutes until the water is absorbed.
-Toss with 1 teaspoon olive oil.
+Let sit 5 minute, covered.
+Fluff with a fork and toss with 1 teaspoon olive oil.

-- Add the onions and peppers and stir.
-Saute until soft and lightly caramelized, about 6-8 minutes.
+- Add the onions, peppers, and a large pinch of salt, and stir.
+Saute until vegetables are tender and onions are lightly golden, about 8-10 minutes.

-- Spoon the vegetables over farro and drizzle with leftover sauce.
-Garnish with parmesan cheese if you like.
+- Spoon the vegetables over farro and drizzle with any leftover sauce.
+Garnish with parmesan cheese.